-It is extremely important to schedule regular exams after your treatment is finished to check the continuing effect of your treatment.
-This may include blood work and X-rays.
+In order to check the continuing effects of your treatment, it is extremely important to keep your scheduled follow-up appointments after finishing your treatment.
+Follow-up care may include blood work and X-rays.
 Maintaining a healthy lifestyle also is part of following through after your radiation therapy is complete.